HCL-TECH-SOFTWARE/Domino-rest-api/docs/references/usingdominorestapi/administrationui.md

 ### Import schema to a database

+Use this option if you have a schema that you want to share across multiple databases or even into the same database.
+Follow that process here [Export database schema as JSON file ](../../howto/database/exportsourcejson.md).

 1. On the **Schema management page**, click **Add Schema**.
 2. Click **Import Schema** on the **Add New Schema** dialog box.

       ![import schema](../../assets/images/importSchema.png)

-3. Select the `.json` file and click **Open**.
+3. Select the `.json` database file and click **Open**.
+This is the exported file from other database or within your server.
-4. Choose the `.nsf` database from the dropdown list of the **Database to import to**
+4. Choose the `.nsf` database from the dropdown list of the **Database to import to**.
+The default `.nsf` is from the imported database `json` file.

-      !!!note
-            The default `.nsf` is from the imported database file.

-5. Select the **Icon**.
+5. You may change the **Icon**.
-6. Fill in  the **Schema name**.
+6. You may change the **Schema name**.
 The default **schema name** comes from the imported schema name.
-7. Fill in the **Description**. the default description comes from the imported schema name.
+7. You may change the **Description**.
+The default description comes from the imported schema name.
 8. Choose from the list of **Formula Engine**.
 Default is `Domino`.
 9. Click **Save Schema**.
-The `nsf` database file and schema is imported to the list of schema.
+The `nsf` database file and schema are being added to the schema list.

 !!!warning "Important notice"
-      - You can't import schema unless your server contains the same `.nsf` database file.
-      - You can't import the same schema name in your server.
+      The imported schema name must be unique, you will be warned if you try to save a schema to a database that already has a schema named the same.

 ### Database Forms

-1. Select a schema from the list of schemas and the details for it will load.
+1. Select a schema from the list of schemas and the details for it, will load.
 2. Select **Database Forms** from the navigation pane to show the list of all the Forms for the selected database schema.
 3. Search available views. (optional)